 Teva Pharmaceutical is an Israeli multinational pharmaceutical company headquartered in Petah Tikva, Israel.
 It specializes primarily in generic drugs and is the largest generic drug manufacturer in the world.
 Teva Pharmaceuticals has 43 000 employees and $20.3 billion in annual revenue.

-Teva Pharmaceuticals implemented an integrated EHS platform that eliminated duplication through the integration of distinct transparency and visibility of data and greatly reduced their reporting workload.
+Teva Pharmaceuticals implemented an integrated HSE platform that eliminated duplication through the integration of distinct transparency and visibility of data and greatly reduced their reporting workload.

 They found that stakeholder engagement was crucial to the success of the project and that user acceptance was aided by blueprinting and iterative engagement of users.